Disney’s California Adventure – Part I: The Broken Blueprints Behind Imagineering’s Golden State Mistake

 Housed in a weather-worn, dust-colored airplane hangar off the asphalt runway resides the Lost Legend: Soarin’ Over California.
 Although there’s an official backstory here, too (about how Condor Flats’ young aviators have invented a new mechanism to simulate flight), Soarin’ is stronger without it.
 It’s best to just let the ride speak for itself.

-Suspended in unique hang-glider seats, Soarin’ Over California ingeniously hoisted guests high up into a curved, all-encompassing OMNIMAX screen, sending them gliding across the inspiring landscapes of the Golden State in time with a (pun intended) soaring musical score.
+Suspended in unique hang-glider seats, Soarin’ Over California ingeniously hoisted guests high up into a curved, all-encompassing OMNIMAX screen, sending them gliding across the inspiring landscapes of the Golden State in time with a (pun intended) soaring musical score by noted composer Jerry Goldsmith.
 Majestic, moving, and thoughtful, Soarin’ wasn’t just the anchor attraction of Condor Flats and the larger Golden State; it was arguably the only genuine E-Ticket centerpiece of “DCA 1.0,” and surely the most ambitious ride at the park.
 (It would, of course, be duplicated at EPCOT, Shanghai Disneyland, and Tokyo DisneySea in time.)

 Despite its E-Ticket ride, Condor Flats never quite accomplished its aim of feeling like an expansive desert airbase.
 With the forested slopes of Grizzly Peak to the south, the massive Soarin’ hangar to the north, and the multi-story Grand Californian Hotel up ahead, the area couldn’t really sell the “illusion” of being a remote desert airfield.